LeoKenny/pnid_symbol_recognition/README.md

 If you use this work in your research, please cite the original paper:

 Leonardo K. T. da Cunha, Eduardo F. Leite, Lucas Eduardo C. Morais, Alessandra Harrison, and João F. Valiati.
-"On P\&ID Symbol Recognition using Transformers."
+“On P\&ID Symbol Recognition using Transformers”

+## Acknowledgments
+This research was carried out in association with the ongoing R\&D project registered as ANP nº 24520-9 “3D APT: 3D Automated Perception and Tagging” (SENAI/Shell Brazil/ANP), sponsored by Shell Brasil Petróleo Ltda under the ANP R\&D levy as “Compromisso de Investimentos com Pesquisa e Desenvolvimento”.
+We also thank all contributors from SENAI which are not named authors, but helped develop tasks related to the results shown.